Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 Candidate application status and examination results are held confidential.
 Without the prior approval of candidates, no score results or examination status is released to the public.
 However, to assist program directors and medical directors to better evaluate the effectiveness of nuclear medicine technology programs, examination results will be sent to program officials.
 These results assist in further strengthening curriculum and clinical experiences provided.
 The NMTCB will verify, upon request from employer and state licensing agencies, whether or not an individual has an active certificate.

 1. To schedule, the candidate must login online with the username and password that is provided to you by email.
 Scheduling your appointment well in advance of your desired date is strongly recommended during the summer and fall heavy testing periods.
 Take your authorization letter with you.
-Bring at least one current (not expired) piece of photo identification, such as a driver's license or passport.
-No examination candidate will be admitted to the examination site without proper identification.
+Bring at least one current (not expired) piece of photo identification with your signature, such as a driver's license, Government Issued ID Card, Military ID card, or passport.
+No examination candidate will be admitted to the examination site without proper identification and will forfeit the entire exam fee.
+The name on your photo ID must match the name on your admission letter.

-13. No examination results will be given over the telephone under any circumstances.
-If you move after taking the examination, notify the NMTCB office promptly to ensure timely receipt of o fficial notification of results, conferral of CNMT Certification, annual certification card, and certificate.
+12. No examination results will be given over the telephone under any circumstances.
+If you move after taking the examination, notify the NMTCB office promptly to ensure timely receipt of official notification of results, conferral of CNMT Certification, annual certification card, and certificate.
 Be sure to file a forwarding order with the post office.

 Passing the NMTCB Certification Examination entitles you to certain privileges and obligates you to fulfill certain responsibilities.
 These are summarized below:

-CERTIFICATE: The most immediate benefit of certification is your certificate which will be mailed to you in approximately two (2) weeks after successful completion of the examination.
+CERTIFICATE: The most immediate benefit of certification is your certificate which will be mailed to you in approximately three (3) weeks after successful completion of the examination.

 CREDENTIALS: Upon certification, you will also be granted the right to use the title, Certified Nuclear Medicine Technologist and the credential CNMT after your name.